HarisAsani7/Mugiwara/README.md

 ### Scenario

 A Football-Team-Manager is a small tool that allows coaches to manage their team.
-Coaches can change their team in e.g. by changing players or even changing the position.
+Coaches can change their team in e.g. by changing players.

 ### Use Case
-- UC-1 [Login on A-CRM]: Agents can log-in by entering an playerPosition address and password.
-As an extension, new agents my register first.
+- UC-1 [Login on A-CRM]: A User can create other Coaches and play with them
-- UC-2 [Register on A-CRM]: Agents can register to get an account (profile) to access the A-CRM system.
+- UC-2 [Register on A-CRM]: Coach can create, edit, update and delete players.
-- UC-3 [Edit a player]: Agents can create, update and delete players.
+- UC-3 [Edit a player]: Coaches can get an overview of all coaches.
-- UC-4 [Show a player list]: Agents can get an overview over their players based on a player list.
-As an extension they can create, update and delete players (UC-3).

 ## Design